domadox/domadox/README.md

 Hi everyone 👋

-🌱 I'm currently learning how to use Terraform from provisioning cloud resources on different hyperscalers.
+🌱 I'm currently learning how to use Terraform for provisioning cloud resources on different hyperscalers.